pocco81/true-zen.nvim/README.md

 # TL;DR

 <div style="text-align: justify">
-	TrueZen.nvim is a NeoVim plugin written mostly in Lua that aims to provided a cleaner and less cluttered interface [than usual] when toggled in either of it's two different modes (minimalist mode and ataraxis mode).
+	TrueZen.nvim is a NeoVim plugin written mostly in Lua that aims to provide a cleaner and less cluttered interface [than usual] when toggled in either of it's two different modes (minimalist mode and ataraxis mode).
 It can be installed with your favorite plugin manager and has some sane defaults so that you can just execute ':TZAtaraxis' to get started!
 </div>